 Steps to save photos from iPhone to computer

-Back up an iPhone on your computer.
+Back up your iPhone on your computer.

-Open Decipher Backup Browser.
+Launch Decipher Backup Browser.

 Here's an example of Decipher Backup Browser's easy-to-use interface where you select a backup and then can export iPhone camera roll photos to your computer.